demhademha/tweak-development-guide/chapter-6.md

 int main(void)
 /*This creates a function called main which returns an int value. an int is a hole number, for example, 1, 77, -95
-9.9 is not an example of an int.
+9.9 is not an example of an int as it holds a dev mail decimal value.
 A function holds lots of statements in it.
 You can think of it as bread - which holds the spread.
 Anything inside of the {} are part of the function - they belong to it.
-A statement is anything which has a ; at its end - think of a ; as a .
+A statement is anything which has a ; at its end - think of a ; as a full stop in English - they tel you where the next sentence begins. .
 The main function is where any c program begins.
 It tells the program to begin executing (running) from this function.
 Large programs may consist of hundreds of functions however, the program will only run from the main function.
 The (void) part tells the main function that we do not want to pass it any parameter.
 Normally, we would pass parameters (which are values) between the () however, we are not going to in this example as they're not needed.*/
 {